Yet Another eXchange Tool 0.11.2

 Xt_idxlist xt_idxvec_new(const Xt_int *idxlist, int num_indices)

 The index vector takes an array of indices as input and generates an index list from that.
 It is most efficient for random decompostions.
-Since it stores a copy of the input array within the index list, it is not recommand to be used for index list that can be described more compact with other index list types.
+Since it stores a copy of the input array within the index list, it is not recommended to be used for index lists that can be described more succinctly with other index list types.

 index vector decomposition example